 About the data:

-This is the last version of Steve's roster.
-It remains here for historical purposes and will not be maintained.
+This is the last version of Steve's roster and remains here for historical purposes.
 Please follow the link above to the spreadsheet containing the current version.

 Use your browser's "BACK" button to return here after browsing.